Teenage Mutant Ninja Turtles action figures

 Action figures based on the Teenage Mutant Ninja Turtles franchise have been produced by Playmates Toys since 1988.
 Staff artists at the Northampton, Massachusetts based Mirage Studios have provided conceptual designs for many of the figures, vehicles, and playsets and are credited on the packaging of the products they created.

 Between 1988 and 1997, Playmates produced around 400 figures and dozens of vehicles and playsets.
-About US$1.1 billion of Turtles toys were sold in four years, making them the third-bestselling toy figures ever at the time, behind GI Joe and Star Wars.
+About US$1.1 billion of Turtles toys were sold in four years, making them the third-bestselling toy figures ever at the time, behind G.I.
+Joe and Star Wars.
 Influenced by the success of He-Man, G.I.
-Joe and Transformers, which had promoted toy lines with animated series, PlayMates worked with Murakami-Wolf-Swenson to produce the first Turtles animated series, which premiered in 1987 and ran for almost a decade.
+Joe and Transformers, which had promoted toy lines with animated series, Playmates worked with Murakami-Wolf-Swenson to produce the first Turtles animated series, which premiered in 1987 and ran for almost a decade.